-Seven Myanmar soldiers sentenced to 10 years for massacre exposed by Reuters
+Seven Myanmar soldiers sentenced to 10 years for Rohingya massacre

 The massacre was being investigated by two Reuters journalists - Wa Lone, 31, and Kyaw Soe Oo, 28 - who were subsequently arrested in December and are still behind bars facing charges of violating the country’s Official Secrets Act.

-On Feb.
-11, three days after Reuters published its story about the killings at Inn Dinn, authorities said the military opened an internal investigation independently.
-They further said the investigation was not prompted by the Reuters reporters, who are accused of obtaining unrelated government papers.
+The authorities told Reuters in February the military opened an internal investigation independently and that it is unrelated to the Reuters reporters who are accused of obtaining unrelated secret government papers.

 The Rohingya men from the northern Rakhine village of Inn Din were buried in a mass grave in early September after being hacked to death or shot by Buddhist neighbours and soldiers.
 Reuters published its story on the murder in February.